What Do Students Think Of Your Class?

 The lesson here is that though you may hang pop culture posters, embed snarky clip-art, and play music while students enter the classroom, those factors only begin to contribute to mood, which contributes to atmosphere, which begins to contribute to identity but isn’t all the way there.

-An identity is the product of an entire ecosystem of factors: your natural personality, your “take” on academic standards, your relationship with other staff members, your grading system, your insistence on—and definition of—rigor and authenticity, and so on.
+An identity is the product of an entire ecosystem of factors: your natural personality, your personal educational philosophy, your relationship with other staff members, your grading system, your insistence on—and definition of—rigor and authenticity, and so on.

 Identity must be singular, but what produces it–and its effects–can’t be.